gagneurlab/drop/README.md

 The detection of RNA Outliers Pipeline (DROP) is an integrative workflow to detect aberrant expression, aberrant splicing, and mono-allelic expression from raw sequencing data.

 The manuscript is available in [Nature Protocols](https://www.nature.com/articles/s41596-020-00462-5).
-[SharedIt link.](https://rdcu.be/cdMmF)

 The website containing the different reports of the Geuvadis demo dataset described in the paper can be found [here](https://cmm.in.tum.de/public/paper/drop_analysis/webDir/drop_analysis_index.html).

+This [video](https://www.youtube.com/watch?v=XvgjiFQClhM&t=2761s) can serve as an introduction to the tools used in DROP and their application to rare disease diagnostics.

 <img src="drop_sticker.png" alt="drop logo" width="200" class="center"/>